Johns Hopkins Supplemental Essays

 Johns Hopkins Essay Prompt: Preparing your response

-The Johns Hopkins essay prompt aims to learn more about how students envision themselves contributing to the Johns Hopkins community.
+The Johns Hopkins essay prompt aims to learn more about how an important moment in your life has shaped who you are.
 When writing your Johns Hopkins supplemental essays, keep in mind the ideas of identity and community.
 These ideas are extremely open-ended, which gives you lots of flexibility in your Johns Hopkins essay.
 This also gives applicants the opportunity to get creative with their Johns Hopkins supplemental essays.

 While that may be overwhelming, remember that it isn’t necessarily what you choose to write about that matters most; it’s how you do so.
 So, think carefully about how you structure your Johns Hopkins essay.
 This starts by choosing the right Johns Hopkins essay topic.